 In and of itself, this is enough of a reason for the emergence of an entirely new vertical in digital marketing called marketing automation, which addresses the repetition and legwork.
 But, this is not the biggest marketing challenge that should be addressed by automation.

 In this article, we’ll take a look at the state of marketing automation in WordPress, examine what efficient marketing automation means, and finally provide sample automation along with useful products to be used in your WordPress and WooCommerce website.

 Seth Godin once said, “Marketing is a contest for people’s attention.”
 In the age of being bombarded by ads, simply advertising yourself is not enough to captivate an audience.
 You need something more than a billboard to set yourself apart from the millions of other ads.
 And that thing is relevant.

-Your message should be relevant across all your marketing channels through which your customers interact with your brand: your website, ads, marketing campaigns and so forth.
+Your message should be relevant across all your marketing channels through which your customers interact with your brand: your website, ads, marketing campaigns, and so forth.

-Respectively, the goal of marketing automation should also no longer be only automating repetition and eliminating legwork but the inclusion of various conditions to personalize the content that they automate.
+Respectively, the goal of marketing automation should also no longer be only automating repetition and eliminating legwork but the inclusion of various conditions to personalize the content they automate.

-Also Read: 10 Best WordPress Maintenance Services in 2023
+Also Read: 10 Best WordPress Maintenance Services

 What to consider when choosing tools to Automate Marketing for WordPress?

 With this alternative definition of marketing automation, we need a tool that provides the following features to automate marketing for WordPress.
 The ideal marketing automation tool for WordPress should include some of the following features.

 Marketing campaigns should be personalized throughout major channels such as website content, popups and email that work in harmony with each other.